shubham-execideas/youuBlog/src/slider/2023-02-09-why-digital-health-cloud-platforms-beat-ehr-systems-every-time.md

 videoURL: /assets/animation-open.mp4
 postVideoURL: https://drdevattach.blob.core.windows.net/public/Youuniverse%20Health%20Cloud.mp4
 sliderWhitePaper: /assets/dummy-3-.pdf
-label: test slider
+label: Preparing you for a new care model
-title: test slider
+title: Preparing you for a new care model
 ---
 ## **Build your healthy community in one easy-to-use platform.**